· Lincoln J Bicalho · Development · 27 min read

 }

-// Impossible travel
+// WHY: Impossible travel detection finds compromised credentials

 if (authEvent.Success && await IsImpossibleTravel(authEvent))